 - Reflective journals or portfolios are an excellent way to engage students in routine and regular self-assessment.
 Weekly monitoring records including using graphs, timelines, time charts, prioritization lists, and self-assessment can be included also to ensure that the students have ways to monitor their own personal skills and see trends.

 - Project Charters, Project Plans, meeting notes, action plans, Gantt charts, and other tools commonly used in project management serve as valuable assignments in a course with a project.

 - Students who work in labs, simulation environments, field placements, or practicum can be evaluated on their ability to practice within their scope of practice including adhering to professional standards and expectations.

-- Group, peer, and self-assessments are valuable ways to evaluate the Personal EES outcomes and used by many professors as a routine part of all group assignments.
+- Group, peer, and self-assessments are valuable ways to evaluate the Personal skills used by many professors as a routine part of all group assignments.

-- Developing learning goals or objectives and/or self-monitoring of learning plans.
+- Develop learning goals or objectives and/or self-monitoring of learning plans.

-- Assignments that require students to develop prioritized lists and step by step instructions prior to an activity.
+- Develop prioritized lists and step-by-step instructions prior to an activity.

-- Creating a resource plan or allocating resources for a plan.
+- Create a resource plan or allocate resources for a plan.

-- Ethical analysis or decision making assignments, reports, and case studies.
+- Analysis of ethical issues or assignments requiring decision-making, reports, and case studies.